dzvid/gobarber-web/README.md

 </div>

 This application was built during Rocketseat's bootcamp to learn the usage of React Redux + Sagas + Hooks and it is also the frontend module of the [backend service built in past modules](https://github.com/tukno/gobarber-api).
-The application allows a barber to:
+The frontend application allows a barber to:

 - Create an account in the service;
 - Check daily clients appointments: A dashboard shows the booked clients highlighted in yellow;